Running the CSM Software with Docker

 For full access to the source code and documentation, visit the GitHub repository: https://github.com/continuous-symmetry-measure/csm

-The CSM (Continuous Symmetry Measure) software is a computational chemistry tool for analyzing the symmetry and chirality of molecular structures based on defined point groups (e.g., C2, C3, Td).
-This guide explains how to use CSM without traditional software installation, by utilizing a tool called Docker.
+The CSM (Continuous Symmetry Measure) software calculates continuous symmetry and chirality measures of molecules with respect to a given symmetry point group G. This guide explains how to install the CSM without traditional software installation, by utilizing a tool called Docker.

 What is Docker?